BhavanaBollampally/Automation-Portfolio/README.md

 This repository contains a collection of **Bash automation scripts** showcasing my DevOps and scripting skills.
 The scripts demonstrate **system monitoring, log automation, and Git workflow automation**.

-> 💡 These scripts are part of my hands-on learning journey in Bash and DevOps.
-Each script was manually created, tested, and debugged, reflecting real-world automation scenarios.

 ---

 ## 📂 Scripts Overview